kellerza/sunsynk/www/docs/guide/overview.md

 An add-on to receive Sunsynk Inverter Values and push them to Home Assistant through MQTT.

-It supports Home Assistant auto-discovery for the sensors and modifiers on reading intervals.
+It supports Home Assistant auto-discovery for the sensors and flexible scheduling when to read and when to report.

 ![HASS Energy management](https://github.com/kellerza/sunsynk/raw/main/images/energy.png)